-Prerequisite: BIOL 1114 General Biology or BIOL 1214 Anatomy & Physiology.
-Corequisite: BIOL 2500 Microbiology Lab.
+Prerequisite: BIOL 1114 General Biology with a grade of "C" or better or BIOL 1214 Anatomy & Physiology I with a grade of "C" or better.
 This course provides students who have no prior background in microbiology with an introduction to the morphology and biological activity of microorganisms.
 Since the course is intended primarily for students who will enter the nursing and allied health professions, emphasis will be given to the medical implications of microbial activity.
-After completing this course, students will have sufficient depth of knowledge to understand the
+After completing this course, students will have sufficient depth of knowledge to understand the nature, etiology, and control of infectious diseases.